-This picture of a picnic at Gooserocks shows my father at about the turn of the last century.
+This picture of a picnic at Gooserocks shows my father, Kenneth Lawrence Ireland, at about the turn of the last century.
 It also shows 4 or five of the Ulmer family chomping on sandwiches.
 All the girls wore such stylish straw hats.
 The girl directly behind your grandfather was the eldest, Marie, about 5 years older than Grandpa, and the girl without a hat was called Babe.
 She was the youngest.
 She had a crush for your grandfather.
 When she came to your grandmother’s funeral at Saco, Maine, she hugged Pa at every opportunity.

 The picture must have been taken in the vicinity of Shore Rocks, which is about one quarter the distance to Batson's river from Elen's right of way to the beach (in the direction of Boston, not in the direction of the North Pole).
 Last year Donnie and I spent a whole day trying to line up